hillfung/make_LDSR_annot/README.md

 **NOTE:** for a list of gene IDs/names, an additional file is required that indicates which basepair positions are spanned by the genes

-This file can be obtained from Perline or Hill

 ### add.windows
 As indicated by Finucane et al (2015; 2018), it is sometimes proper to add so-called window-annotations around your main annotations.
 The argument accepts:
 - an integer